 The mission of the North Central Wisconsin Workforce Development Board (NCWWDB) is to cultivate a skilled and competitive workforce which meets the demands of employers in the region.

-Created by the Federal Workforce Innovative Opportunity Act, (WIOA) workforce development boards oversee the design and delivery of locally customized job training programs and workforce development initiatives.
+Created by the federal Workforce Innovation and Opportunity Act, (WIOA) workforce development boards oversee the design and delivery of locally customized job training programs and workforce development initiatives.
 NCWWDB is one of eleven Boards in Wisconsin.
 A majority of Board members, as well as the Board Chairman, are representatives from the private sector.
 Other Board members represent education, labor, and community-based organizations.
 NCWWDB serves nine counties: Adams, Forest, Langlade, Lincoln, Oneida, Marathon, Portage, Vilas, and Wood.

 NCWWDB is uniquely structured to guide workforce development in the region by: